Is Marijuana Harmful? National Academy Of Sciences Releases Study Confirming That It’s Neither 100 Percent Safe Nor Particularly Dangerous

 The conclusion that marijuana smoking is “objectively less harmful than alcohol” is likely to be disputed by pot-legalization opponents.
 For example, anti-pot organization Smart Approaches to Marijuana (SAM) insists that marijuana is objectively harmful to the user.

-For example, SAM claims that marijuana use increases the risk of a heart attack “more than four-fold” after using it; that marijuana smoke contains 50-70 percent more carcinogenic hydrocarbons than tobacco smoke; and that employees who smoke marijuana are more likely to have accidents on the job; among other claims.
+For example, SAM claims that marijuana use increases the risk of a heart attack “more than four-fold” after using it; that marijuana smoke contains 50-70 percent more carcinogenic hydrocarbons than tobacco smoke; and that employees who smoke marijuana are more likely to have accidents on the job, among other claims.

 Do you agree with the National Academies of Sciences that marijuana is no more harmful than alcohol?